 ACKNOWLEDGMENTS & CONTRIBUTIONS

-I would like to thank JOHN PEARCE, DAVID FIDDIMORE, MICHAEL LAND, RALPH WOODGATE, HOWARD ROTH, BOB SEYMOUR, ROSALIE ESSER DEMPSEY, KEVIN (Silver Fox), CHRIS PRUSAKOWSKI, R.J.FERRITER for their invaluable contributions.
+I would like to thank JOHN PEARCE, DAVID FIDDIMORE, MICHAEL LAND, RALPH WOODGATE, HOWARD ROTH, BOB SEYMOUR, ROSALIE ESSER DEMPSEY, KEVIN (Silver Fox), CHRIS PRUSAKOWSKI, ROBERT.J.FERRITER for their invaluable contributions.

 Hertfordshire and Bedfordshire Airfields in the Second World War by Graham Smith.